HSA updates AI guidelines for healthcare

 Get the insights delivered to your inbox.

-“Regulation mediates between what is scientifically and clinically possible, and what is socially and publicly acceptable,” he said.
+“Regulation mediates between what is scientifically and clinically possible, and what is socially and publicly acceptable,” the minister added.
 “It means constantly evolving our regulatory regime, so that we can embrace innovation, while taking care of the risks.”

 HSA will accept such applications for registration, although it has yet to receive one.